-The overall fit of a mask impacts how effective it can be at doing its job and whether or not your child tolerates or voluntarily wears the mask.
+The overall fit of a mask can impact how effective it can be at doing its job and whether or not your child tolerates or voluntarily wears the mask.
 Three main features influence a mask's fit and comfort the ear straps, a moldable nose piece, and what we call a chin shelf.
 After much testing, we think some of the best masks offer all three.

 The most comfortable mask in the group is the DropSkip Mask.
 These masks are silky smooth and so skin-friendly.
 They include a bendable nose piece and adjustable ear straps.
-You almost can't even feel them on your face.
+You almost can't feel them on your face.
 However, they will suck into your face if you are breathing hard or sharply.
-Despite this problem, kids still chose these masks for outdoor activities like tennis camp.
+Despite this problem, kids still chose these masks for outdoor activities like tennis camp and hiking.
 Other good-fitting masks include the CoRevival Masks, 1+10 Cartoon Mouth Cover, and Maikoa Cartoon bears.
 The CoRevival Masks are somewhat different than the competition as they have a nose flap of fabric instead of the wire bendable nose piece.
 This style may not work for all users, but our testers thought it was super comfortable during outdoor ice skating, and the air gaps were minimal.
 Instead of molding to the nose via wire, the fabric flap lays across the nose like a sheet on a bed.

 A moldable nose piece is a metal component incorporated into the mask, usually some kind of bendable wire, that allows the wearer to form the mask around their nose to prevent gaps that could let in air.
 It also creates a somewhat customizable fit and helps prevent glasses fog.
-We believe moldable nose pieces are an important component for preventing masks from moving up on the face and into the eyes, a problem we experienced with some of the larger masks and some without the wire nose piece.
+We believe moldable nose pieces are essential for preventing masks from moving up on the face and into the eyes, a problem we experienced with some of the larger masks and some without the wire nose piece.
 Fabric rubbing on your child's eyes is likely to result in mask fiddling and removal.

-A chin shelf, a term we believe we coined, is an extra bit of fabric sewn to the bottom of the mask that brings the mask closer to the face and fits under the chin in a more form-fitting way (see photo above) to help limit air gaps.
+A chin shelf, a term we believe we coined, is an extra bit of fabric sewn to the bottom of the mask that brings the mask closer to the face and fits under the chin in a more form-fitting way (see photo above) to help limit potential air gaps.
 While not 100% necessary, we found that the masks that included a chin shelf were largely considered more comfortable by our little testers.
-They also help prevent gaps for air to get in and stopped some of the upward movement that can happen as kids talk, move, and play.
+They also help prevent gaps for air to get in and stop some of the upward movement that can happen as kids talk, move, and play.
 In addition, we saw less continuous mask adjustment with the masks that included a chin shelf.

-Adjustable ear straps help create a more custom fit that allows the mask to fit more faces than it would with a stationary ear strap.
-In our tests, users liked the adjustable straps because they were thinner, less noticeable, more comfortable, and let them adjust the mask as tight or loose as desired.
+Adjustable ear straps help create a more custom fit that allows the mask to fit more faces than a stationary ear strap.
+In our tests, users liked the adjustable straps because they were thinner, less noticeable, and more comfortable and let them adjust the mask as tight or loose as desired.
 This feature also prevented the need for a mask with fabric covering from ear to ear and instead only covers the area right around the mouth, which can be cooler and less claustrophobic to some kids.
 We also like that the adjustability helps provide some distance between the mask and your mouth.

 A Note About Valves